 *Black currants help stimulate the digestive processes.

 *Black currant seeds are rich in both omega-3 and omega-6 fatty acids.
-Therefore it is beneficial in maintaining cardiovascular health and helps improve skin and hair texture.
+It is therefore beneficial in maintaining cardiovascular health and helps improve your skin and hair texture.